|Dra. Gabriela Amodeo

 Our research group works in the area of plant physiology and biophysics, exploring water relations in vascular plants from the cell to the organismic level, studying not just model plants but also species with agroindustrial potential.

-Biophysics in Aquaporins (Marcelo Ozu)
+Biophysics in aquaporins

-Developmental and technological projects (Gabriela Amodeo)
+Developmental and technological projects

 Water and nutrient management in Eucaliptus seedlings employed in forestry.
 In collaboration with Dr. Mercedes Perullini (DQIAQF e INQUIMAE FCEN UBA) and Dr. Patricio Santagapita (CIHIDECAR y QO FCEN UBA)

-Positions are open for PhD program as well as short term student interships
+⇨ Positions are open for PhD program as well as short term student interships